Table of Contents

-Though hand drums (tambourine, timbrel or tabret) were apparently NOT employed in the sanctuary service, they were used in festivals and celebrations outside of the sanctuary (1 Samuel 10:5-6; Job 17:6; Job 21:11-14; Psalm 81:2; Isaiah 24:8; Jeremiah 31:4).
+Though hand drums (tambourine, timbral or tabret) were apparently NOT employed in the sanctuary service, they were used in festivals and celebrations outside of the sanctuary (1 Samuel 10:5-6; Job 17:6; Job 21:11-14; Psalm 81:2; Isaiah 24:8; Jeremiah 31:4).

-Some people quote Psalm 150 as a reason for using drums in the sanctuary where David exhorted the people to use the following instruments: the trumpet, psaltery, harp, timbrel, stringed instruments, organs and cymbals (Psalms 150:1-6).
+Some people quote Psalm 150 as a reason for using drums in the sanctuary where David exhorted the people to use the following instruments: the trumpet, psaltery, harp, timbral, stringed instruments, organs and cymbals (Psalms 150:1-6).
 For these individuals, verse 1 presents a problem because it speaks of praising God “in His Sanctuary.”
 However, Psalm 150 has a future prophetic application for it is the great finale to the Hallelujah series of Psalms that begin in Psalms 146.
-Psalm 150 gives an invitation for everything (whether on earth or in heaven) that has breath to join in praise to God who will execute judgement on sin.
+Psalm 150 gives an invitation for everything (whether on earth or in heaven) that has breath to join in praise to God who will execute His final judgement on sin.

 Therefore, the general rule in church music is that all instruments should be used as an aid to the voice, not an overpowering element.
 A continuous strong beat does not enhance the message and it turns a spiritual ministry into a sensual one.

 Check out our Bible Answers page for more information on a variety of topics.